PEOPLE MEETING COMMON ECONOMIC, SOCIAL AND CULTURAL NEEDS TOGETHER

 The members of a worker co-operative are the employees of the co-operative.
 This empowers employees with a stake in the organisation’s decision-making process.

-Smaller businesses can group together in producer-owned co-operatives (also known as enterprise co-operatives) to share supply chain costs to reach markets that would otherwise be dominated by large
+Smaller businesses can group together in producer-owned co-operatives (also known as enterprise co-operatives) to share supply chain costs to reach markets that would otherwise be dominated by large investor-owned firms.

-Multi-stakeholder cooperatives formally allow for governance by representatives of two or more “stakeholder” groups within the same organisation, including consumers, producers, workers, volunteers or general community supporters.
+Multi-stakeholder co-operatives formally allow for governance by representatives of two or more “stakeholder” groups within the same organisation, including consumers, producers, workers, volunteers or general community supporters.